User-Centred and User-Driven Design

 Resources

-Good places to start researching how the study of everyday has developed are:
+Sources for researching how the study of everyday has developed:

 See also Painting the everyday in Europeana